 The U.S. Centers for Disease Control and Prevention estimates that the number of middle and high school students who use nicotine products went up by 36 percent from 2017 to 2018.
 Health officials attribute this alarming trend to e-cigarette use.
 Studies have also consistently shown that e-cigarette use is linked to heart attacks, strokes and lung disease.

-Health experts say the presence of e-cigarettes has completely reversed the progress that has been made in youth smoking over the last couple of decades.
-With young people having such free access, it has become difficult to make any kind of progress on that front.
+Health experts say the presence of e-cigarettes has completely reversed the progress made in youth smoking over the last couple of decades.
+With young people having such free access, it has become difficult to progress on that front.
 The Food and Drug Administration, despite taking a few steps here and there, has pretty much left the issue to states and municipalities.

 The FDA has said it will continue to tackle the “epidemic” of e-cigarette use by preventing access to youth, taking action against manufacturers and retailers who illegally market or sell these products to minors and educating youth about the dangers of e-cigarettes.

-If you or a loved one has suffered injuries as a result of using e-cigarettes or vaping products, our product defect attorneys can provide you with more information about pursuing your legal rights.
+Suppose you or a loved one has suffered injuries from using e-cigarettes or vaping products.
+In that case, our product defect attorneys can provide you with more information about pursuing your legal rights.